Australis86/mailutils/README.md

 ## Installation and Configuration

 After downloading, run `mail.py -c` to generate the configuration file.
 The user will be able to choose between OAuth2 with Gmail, an ISP relay, smtplib or the ssmtp binary.
+To use Gmail app passwords, select the smtplib option.

 ## History